 All purchases and sales of financial assets are recognised on the trade date - the date on which the Fund commits to purchase or sell the financial asset.
-Financial assets are initially recognised at fair value plus transaction cost.
-Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired and the Fund has transferred substantially all risks and rewards of ownership d.
-Cash and cash equivalents
+Financial assets are initially recognised at fair value plus transaction costs.
+Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or the Fund has transferred substantially all risks and rewards of ownership.